MichaelRabek/rh-linux-poc/README.md

 ### Step 3 Run `./netsetup.sh` on the `host-vm`

-The newly created netsetup.sh script has been trasfered to the host-vm.
+The newly created `netsetup.sh` script has been trasfered to the `host-vm`.
 Now login to the root account on the host-vm and run `./netsetup.sh`.

 ```